- What SAP said about its acquisition of Qualtrics.

-Denis Howlett of Diginomica did barely any analysis in his article, which of course was positive as SAP was a “partner” with Diginomica at the time.
-In fact, he primarily just used quotes from Josh Bersin, who as I just pointed out, was primarily just using quotes from SAP executives.
+Denis Howlett of Diginomica did barely any analysis in his article, which of course, was positive as SAP was a “partner” with Diginomica at the time.
+He primarily just used quotes from Josh Bersin, who, as I just pointed out, was mainly just using quotes from SAP executives.

 Long story short, both Josh Bersin and Denis Howlett both got the prediction wrong.

 Bill McDermott was supposedly incredibly charged up to work on the future with Qualtrics CEO Ryan Smith.
 Except he was not excited for that long, because he left SAP 11 months after Qualtrics was acquired.

 A year and a half after SAP made a big marketing push on “X and O Data,” no one is talking about this concept today.

 - Overall, I never see Qualtrics discussed in SAP projects.